spendra-inc/nerves_hub_web/README.deploy.md

 ## Device

-Use `fly.device.toml` to deploy this app.
 Note that a dedicated IPv4 address is required for device connection to work (at least on networks that don't support IPv6).

-Also, it is required to remove the shared IP address that fly allocates automatically (run `fly ips list -a spendra-nerves-hub-device` to find it).
+If running on Fly, it is required to remove the shared IP address that fly allocates automatically (run `fly ips list -a spendra-nerves-hub-device` to find it).

 ```sh
 fly ips allocate-v4 -a spendra-nerves-hub-device # only once